Kali Linux – TrueCrypt

 How To Use TrueCrypt on Kali Linux

-After installing TrueCrypt on you Kali, To create an encrypted folder, open the application.
+After installing TrueCrypt on your Kali Linux System, To create an encrypted folder, open the application.
 You will be presented with the main menu, as shown in the following screenshot: :

 On the main menu, select the Create Volume button.
 This will launch the TrueCrypt Volume Creation Wizard, as shown in the following screenshot: